Education system

-The philosophy behind education in the Netherlands reflects Dutch society and aims to encourage students to be open-minded, and able to think and learn in a creative manner.
-Children have to go to school from 5-16, but most are in some form of education from 4-18 or longer.
+The philosophy behind education in the Netherlands reflects Dutch society and aims to encourage students to be open-minded and able to think and learn in a creative manner.
+Children are required to go to school from 5-16, but most are in some form of education from 4-18 or longer.

-The curriculum is broad, divided over 8 groepen (years), and progress is monitored by toetsen (standardised testing).
-In the final year of primary school (groep 8), the most appropriate type of secondary school is selected.
-All pupils in the last year of primary school must complete a primary school leavers attainment test (doorstroomtoets).
-The test measures pupils’ skills in language, arithmetic and mathematics.
+The curriculum is broad, divided over 8 years and progress is monitored by toetsen (standardised testing).
+In the final year of primary school, the most appropriate type of secondary school is selected.
+All pupils in the last year of primary school must complete a primary school leavers doorstroomtoets (attainment test).
+The test measures pupils’ skills in language, comprehension and mathematics.

-The school year runs from August/September to July, with a summer holiday of 6 weeks, a Christmas break of 2 weeks, and a number of shorter holidays, including spring and autumn breaks and study days.
+The school year runs from August or September to July, with a zomervakantie (summer holiday) of 6 weeks, a kerstvakantie (Christmas break) of 2 weeks, and a number of shorter holidays, including (lentevakantie) spring and (herfstvakantie) autumn breaks and study days.

 There are many primary schools in the Maastricht Region, with various types of educational philosophies.